omert08/esp_softap_provisioning/README.md

 For iOS, it's recommended to put platform version >= 9.0 , You can edit this variable from Podfile (<your_app>/ios/Podfile)

-Library is ready to use, you can check example app directory for implementation.
-It's important to notice that Proof of posession (POP) should be matching with ESP's.
+Library is ready to use, you can check example app directory for implementation. <b> It's important to notice that Proof of posession (POP) should be matching with ESP's. </b>

 ## Credits
 * I have referred to Sunshine Tech esp_provisioning repository for native Cipher code.